cfuller19/google_DA_capstone/README.md

 **[About Bellabeat](https://bellabeat.com/)**

-Bellabeat is a wellness company founded by Ur?ka Sr?en and Sando Mur in 2013.
+Bellabeat is a wellness company founded by Urska Srsen and Sando Mur in 2013.
 Their focus is on producing high-tech, health-focused products for women.
 Their current product line includes:

 - Bellabeat App - which provides health data on activity, sleep, stress, menstrual cycle, and mindfulness habits to users.